-Let’s take a look at what makes new or old construction a great choice for you.
+Let’s look at what makes new or old construction the choice for you.

 Construction standards, materials, and building codes in New York have all changed over the years.
-Older buildings in New York tend to be made of brick, stone, steel, and plaster.
-Newly constructed homes, on the other hand, are made largely of concrete, sheetrock, and insulation.
+Older buildings in New York are made of brick, stone, steel, and plaster.
+Newly constructed homes, on the other hand, are mainly made of concrete, sheetrock, and insulation.

 Because materials used in older construction tend to be heavier, denser, and thicker, soundproofing in older homes is usually better.
 If solitude is what you seek, you may want to consider an older condo.
-You’re much less likely to hear your neighbors or be heard by them, in an older building.
-Newer construction walls tend to be thinner, so you’re more likely to notice when your neighbors crank the stereo or host their monthly dinner party.
+You’re much less likely to hear your neighbors or be heard by them in a more former building.
+Newer construction walls tend to be thinner, so you’re more likely to notice when neighbors crank the stereo or host their monthly dinner party.

 On the other hand, new construction tends to have better insulation.
-Heating and cooling bills tend to be lower and drafts are less of an issue.
-Because windows in buildings are thicker and better insulated, you’re also less likely to hear noise coming from outside of your building.
+Heating and cooling bills tend to be lower, and drafts are less of an issue.
+Because windows in buildings are thicker and better insulated, you’re also less likely to hear noise coming outside your structure.

-The question of which has the best amenities when considering whether to buy new or old construction in New York is largely up to taste.
-Newly constructed condos usually have a more open floor plan, larger closets, and more bathrooms.
+The question of which has the best amenities when considering whether to buy new or old construction in New York is mostly up to taste.
+Newly constructed condos usually have a more open floor plan, abundant closets, and bathrooms.
 If a little breathing room is what you seek, then a newly built home in New York is probably the right choice for you.
-You aren’t likely to find a master bath or walk-in closets in older construction and your space can sometimes feel more closed off.
+You aren’t likely to find a master bath or walk-in closets in older construction, and your space can sometimes feel more closed off.

-Unless an older building has been updated, new construction will clearly be the winner here.
-Central air conditioning is pre-planned in new construction, while older homes typically rely on window units unless they’ve been retrofitted.
+Unless an older building has been updated, new construction will be the winner here.
+Central air conditioning is pre-planned in new condo development, while older homes typically rely on window units unless they’ve been retrofitted.

+A new condo in New York almost always has more wall outlets and multiple cable and ethernet outlets.
+These may have been added to an older home, but you’ll almost always have an easier time finding a plug for your laptop in a newly constructed home.
 The same goes for electrical and plumbing.
-A new condo in New York almost always has more wall outlets and multiple cable and ethernet outlets.
-It’s possible that these have been added to an older home, but you’ll almost always have an easier time finding a plug for your laptop in a newly constructed home.